 While this shows our area “out” of the cone of uncertainty, the entire state of Florida was hit.
 This storm was wider than the state, not one person wasn't impacted.
 We were just no longer in the “worst” spot.

 Saturday we spent at home, like life was normal.
 Watching TV, walking the dog, cooking dinner.
 I started to fill small ziploc bags with drinking water and put them in any empty space in our freezer.
 They basically turned into big ice cubes and actually kept everything in our freezer completely frozen even though we lost power for 30 hours.

 Sunday morning the winds were still calm enough to get Tucker out for a quick walk at 7 am.
 After that, we locked ourselves inside.
 Watching tv and trying to relax.
 Thankfully we only had one tornado warning for our street.
-It was at that time I’m pretty sure we lost this tree:
+It was at that time I'm pretty sure we lost a tree.

 How You Can Help

 Other areas of Florida did not fair as well.
 We are still waiting to hear if my mother-in-law can go back to her home or if she needs to find a new place to live.
 Entire buildings roofs were ripped off in other parts of Florida.
 The Tampa Bay was stripped of all its water at one point, beaching the manatees.
 Millions are still without power, and the rescue and relief efforts are just getting started in Florida and the Caribbean islands.
 You can donate to the Red Cross here or check out all these other ways the New York Times put together to help here.

 Hurricane Preparedness Tips:

 1) If you're a snowbird, always secure your home before leaving town and make sure someone nearby has access to your home to help out.